Trump Removes Kristi Noem as Homeland Security Secretary, Assigns New Role

 Key Facts

-- The announcement followed criticism of DHS spending under Noem's leadership
+- The announcement follows criticism of DHS spending under Noem and a lapse in department funding by Congress.

 What Happened